usnistgov/dastard/doc/DASTARD.md

 1. Each of the source's `ds.processors` objects is given the appropriate data segment from the block, and `DataStreamProcessor.processSegment` (details below) is called on the segment in a goroutine.
 A `WaitGroup.Add()` is called before each, with a deferred `WaitGroup.Done()`
-1. All processors as waited on before proceeding (using `WaitGroup.Wait()`).
+1. All processors are waited on before proceeding (using `WaitGroup.Wait()`).
 Thus, the processing is done in parallel but all completed before the next step.
 1. A map is made containing the `triggerList` of new primary triggers for each